Test in production without watermarks.

 Console.WriteLine($"Mean: {mean}")

-' Calculate standard deviation
+' Calculate the standard deviation of the series

 Dim stddev = series.StdDev()